flexiondotorg/IMDB-to-MPEG/README.txt

+License

-Creates a MPEG2 video summarising a film using IMDB data.
+Uses IMDB to create a MPEG2 video summary of a film.
 Copyright (c) 2009 Flexion.Org, http://flexion.org/

-License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License